Magisk-Modules-Repo/movecert/README.md

 If you use AdGuard, you probably want to use [adguardcert](https://github.com/AdguardTeam/adguardcert) instead.

 ## Changelog
+v1.9.11a
+* Fixed install issue in Magisk, credit to [azio7](https://github.com/Magisk-Modules-Repo/movecert/pull/14)
+* Fixed Chrome Certificate Transparency problem, by copying rather than moving the certificate from the User store

 v1.9
 * Dynamically determine correct SELinux context for cert from device itself.
 * AdGuard users may need to reinstall their HTTPS filtering certificate.